- Preliminary Approval of Articles

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 Authors are invited to submit attractive, chemically relevant illustrations for consideration for use in the cover design.
 Please include a cover caption and send directly to the Editor-in-Chief.
 Final decisions on cover design are made by the editorial board.
+If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.

-This journal also offers authors to promote their work through Supplementary Covers.
+This journal also offers authors a great way to promote their work through Supplementary Covers.
 Submit your cover idea, artwork, and caption when submitting your manuscript revision in ACS Paragon Plus.
 If your article is accepted for publication, your suggestion may be selected for use on one of the journal’s supplementary covers.

 Web Enhanced Objects (WEO)